 Step 1.
 Season the pork butt, sear the outside on the stove, then seal it in a vacuum sealed bag.
 Technically you can also use a ziplock bag, but for long cooks I like to vacuum seal.

 Plus, port butt is a big hunk of meat.
 It sounds a little difficult to fit in a gallon ziplock.
+Learn more about whether you should use ziplock or vacuum sealed bags for sous vide recipes.

 See more on the new instant pot sous vide machines